openstack/security-doc/security-guide/source/tenant-data/data-encryption.rst

 physical access to a disk.

 Encryption of data at rest is implemented by middleware that may be included in the proxy server WSGI pipeline.
-The feature is internal to a Swift cluster and not exposed through the API.
-Clients are unaware that data is encrypted by this feature internally to the Swift service; internally encrypted data should never be returned to clients through the swift API.
+The feature is internal to a swift cluster and not exposed through the API.
+Clients are unaware that data is encrypted by this feature internally to the swift service; internally encrypted data should never be returned to clients through the swift API.

 The following data are encrypted while at rest in swift: